Alexanderamiri/Alexanderamiri/README.md

 ### Hi there, I'm Alexander Amiri👋

-## I'm a physics graduate pursuing two bachelor's in pure maths along with robotics and intelligent systems
+#### In my Golden-voyage repository you will find mostly python with some java and c++ code I've written over the course of my physics bachelor degree.
+It's mostly dense numerical analysis ranging from a couple of dozen to a couple of hundred lines of code.

-- 🔭 I’m currently working on improving connectivity to my home server
+-  I’m currently working on improving connectivity to my home server
-- 🌱 I’m currently learning: *Introduction to Numerical Analysis* [MAT3110], *Structures and Arguments* [MAT1140] and *Algorithms and Data Structures* [IN2010] at the University of Oslo
+- I’m currently learning: *Introduction to Numerical Analysis* [MAT3110], *Structures and Arguments* [MAT1140] and *Algorithms and Data Structures* [IN2010] at the University of Oslo
-- 💬 Ask me about cosmology anytime anyday, I'll talk for hours!
-- 📫 How to reach me: Alexanderamiri@hotmail.com , [Linkedin] or [Facebook]
+-  How to reach me: Alexanderamiri@hotmail.com , [Linkedin] or [Facebook]
-- ⚡ Fun fact: The light from the sun is several thousand years old!
+-  Fun fact: The light from the sun is several thousand years old!
 That's because it takes a lot of colliding from the creation of the photon inside the sun's core to get out of the sun's plasma :sun_with_face:

-### About my GitHub
-In my Golden-voyage repository you will find mostly python with some java and c++ code I've written over the course of my physics bachelor degree.
-It's mostly dense numerical analysis ranging from a couple of dozen to a couple of hundred lines of code.

 ### Languages and Tools: